 1. Decouple the Walls

-The first step to building a room in a room that you can use for soundproofing is to decouple the walls, which can be done in several ways.
+Decoupling the walls can be done in several ways.
 The best and most effective way is to have a double wall system which would require you to build a second wall with standard two-by-four lumber and steel studs.
 This wall should be built a few inches away from the original foundational wall.
 The deeper the wall, the better.
-A deeper wall creates a greater volume of air, which can help isolate low frequencies better.
+A deeper wall offers maximum insulation and creates a greater volume of air, which can help isolate low frequencies better.

 2. Add a Floating Ceiling